ku-sldg/copland/_posts/2021-08-31-Automated-Trust-Analysis-Paper-Published.md

 allowing analysts and designers to evaluate the strength of a Copland phrase in the presence of an active adversary.
 You can access a prepub manuscript from the publications page.
-The full details of inputs used for examples in the paper can be browsed here [](https://copland-lang.org/resources/chase/ppdp/README).
+The full details of inputs used for examples in the paper can be browsed [here](https://copland-lang.org/resources/chase/ppdp/README).